 Another challenge quite evident to multi channel marketing is – Which channel is giving a good ROI and which should warrant a good investment and therefore, which channel is giving a poor ROI and requires a lesser investment?
 Measuring each channel and its actual return on investment is important to understand which channel to invest into.

 If this channel measurement is not done properly, then it will result in wastage of marketing funds available.
 For example – If online marketing is getting you more results then establishing brick and mortar retail stores, then it is better that you spend more and more on product design and getting more products online rather than establishing brick and mortar stores.
-The good guys from SAS probably help in getting these measurements.

 4) Getting results